-Stocking Standard for Intermediate Cutting (FPPR ss.44(4))
+Stocking Standard for Intermediate Cuttings (FPPR ss.44(4))

-- 1. Where a Holder of this FSP applies intermediate cutting as a silviculture system in an area within the FDU, that Holder will not cause stocking within that area to fall below 40 m2/ha for a period of at least 12 months after harvest completion; - 2.
-Intermediate cutting rules apply to conifer management only; - 3.
-Openings greater than 0.1 ha will be managed using even-aged stocking standards; - 4.
-Intermediate cutting as a single entry may only be applied in: - a.
-Areas where harvest is constrained by visual quality objectives under s.6.9 of this FSP· or - b.
-In riparian management zones, where prescribed in a site plan, consistent with s.6.4.2 of this FSP;

-- 5. Where intermediate cutting is applied, the residual stand will consist of ecologically suitable species that will be viable for future harvest opportunities, and - 6.
+- 1. Where a Holder of this FSP applies intermediate cutting as a silviculture system in an area within the FDU, that Holder will not cause stocking within that area to fall below 40 m2/ha for a period of at least 12 months after harvest completion. - 2.
+Intermediate cutting rules apply to conifer management only. - 3.
+Openings greater than 0.1 ha will be managed using even-aged stocking standards. - 4.
+Where intermediate cutting is applied, the residual stand will consist of ecologically suitable species that will be viable for future harvest opportunities, and - 5.
 A stocking standard ID will be assigned for CWHvm1-01 and additional site series may be added to the standard, as required, using the approved variation mechanism.
-Suitable species will match the species listed in Appendix 1.1.